FesonX/zendesk-mcp-server/README.md

   - `ticket_id` (integer): The ID of the ticket to comment on
   - `comment` (string): The comment text/content to add
   - `public` (boolean, optional): Whether the comment should be public (defaults to true)

+### get_attachment

+Download and view a Zendesk ticket attachment (image, document, etc.)

+- Input:
+  - `attachment_id` (string): The ID of the attachment to download
+- Returns:
+  - Images: Returned as native ImageContent for direct viewing in multimodal clients
+  - Other files: Returned as base64-encoded data with metadata

 ### search_kb_articles